-Special rules and welfare Printed copies or prescribed abstracts of the Factories and Other Places of Work Act must be kept posted at the site of operations or works (Section 61 of the Factories and Other Places of Work Act).
+Special rules and welfare to a labour officer under the provisions of any law for the time being in force; All reports and particulars required by any other provision of this Act to be entered in or attached to the general register; Such other matters as may be prescribed (Section 62 of the Factories and Other Places of Work Act).
+Printed copies or prescribed abstracts of the Factories and Other Places of Special fules and werfare Work Act must be kept posted at the site of operations or works (Section 61 of the Factories and Other Places of Work Act).
 Safety Requirements Air receivers These should be of sound construction and be properly maintained.
 They should be thoroughly examined by a competent person at intervals of 24 months and the reports of such examinations attached to the General Register (Section 39 of the Factories and other Places of Work Act).
 Cylinders for Such cylinders should be of good construction, sound material, and adequate compressed, liquefied strength and free from patent defect.
 The cylinders should conform to and dissolved gases standards specified under the Standards Act or to a prescribed standard specification, approved in writing, by the Director, Kenya Bureau of Standards.
 They should be thoroughly examined by a competent person at regular intervals and a maintenance register kept (Section 39A of the amendment of the Factories and Other Places of Work Act).
 Notification of accidents The particulars of an accident-causing death or disablement of a worker for more than three days from earning full wages at the work place where he was employed must be sent in the prescribed form (L.D.B.C.R) 6) to the Occupational Health and Safety Officer and entered in the General Register.
 Certain dangerous occurrences must also be reported whether or not they cause disablement (Section 62 of the Factories and Other Places of Work Act).

 Health Requirements Sanitary accommodation Sufficient and suitable sanitary conveniences must be available for persons employed.
 These must be kept clean and well lit (Sections 16 and 18 of the Factories and Other Places of Work Act).
-Miscellaneous Requirements

-Prohibition of deduction The occupier must not make a deduction from wages in respect of anything from wages he has to do or provide in pursuance of the Factories Act or permit any person in his employment to receive payment from other employees for such services (Section 66 of the Factories and Other Places of Work Act).
-Duties of persons An employee must not wilfully interfere with or misuse any means, employed appliance, convenience or other thing provided in pursuance of the Act for securing health, safety or welfare provided for his use under the Act.
+Miscellaneous Requirements Prohibition of deduction The occupier must not make a deduction from wages in respect of anything he from wages has to do or provide in pursuance of the Factories Act or permit any person in his employment to receive payment from other employees for such services (Section 66 of the Factories and Other Places of Work Act).
+Duties of persons An employee must not wilfully interfere with or misuse any means, appliance, employed convenience or other thing provided in pursuance of the Act for securing health, safety or welfare provided for his use under the Act.
 He must not wilfully and without reasonable cause do anything likely to endanger himself or others (Section 65 of the Factories and Other Places of Work Act).
 Inspection The Occupational Health and Safety Officer has the power to inspect every part of the premises by day or by night.
 He may require the production of registers, certificates and other papers.
 May examine any person alone or in the presence of any other person as he thinks fit and may require him to sign a declaration of truth of the matters about which he is examined.
 Every person obstructing an Occupational Health and Safety Officer is liable to a penalty (Section 69 of the Factories and Other Places of Work Act).